 The Company generates the majority of its revenues and corresponding accounts receivable from the sale of cannabis, and cannabis related products.
 The Company evaluates the collectability of its accounts receivable considering a combination of factors.
-In circumstances where it is aware of a specific customer's inability to meet its financial obligations to it, the Company records a specific reserve for bad debts against amounts due in order to reduce the net recognized receivable to the amount it reasonably believe will be collected.
+In circumstances where it is aware of a specific customer's inability to meet its financial obligations to it, the Company records a specific reserve for bad debts against amounts due in order to reduce the net recognized receivable to the amount it reasonably believes will be collected.
 For all other customers, the Company recognizes reserves for bad debts based on past write-off experience and the length of time the receivables are past due.
-The Company had \$108,392 and \$0 bad debts expense during the years ended May 31, 2020 and 2019, respectively.
+The Company had \$15,798 and \$108,392 in bad debt expense during the years ended May 31, 2021 and 2020, respectively.